LucasVerdante/.vim/README.md

 ## Installation

-1. Clone this repository to a user's home folder
+1. Clone this repository to the user's home folder
-2. Copy or link .vimrc to the home folder
+2. Copy or link .vimrc to the user's home folder
+3. Create folder `~/.vim/undodir/` if you want to enable persistent undos

 ## Updates